frictionlessdata/datapackage/patterns/README.md

 The Relationships are expressed literally by a name and in a structured way by a [cardinality](https://en.wikipedia.org/wiki/Cardinality_(data_modeling)).

+The Entity–relationship model for the example presented in the [Overview](#overview) is detailed in [this NoteBook](https://nbviewer.org/github/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example_schema.ipynb).

 ### Principles

 Two aspects need to be addressed: